Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 > <b>2.1   Create points from probing data <br/>
 > </b>
->>If the PC to CNC connection is ready, you can access the point coordinate file from the PC, or copy it to the PC, run apps and import points to NX CADCAM interface.
+>>If the PC to CNC connection is ready, you can access the point coordinate file from the PC, or copy it to the PC, run apps and create points within NX CADCAM.

 <br/>
 <p align="center">